bmuschko/gradle-cargo-plugin/README.md

 Gradle build by leveraging the [Cargo Ant tasks](http://cargo.codehaus.org/Ant+support).
 The plugin supports WAR and EAR artifacts.

 The typical use case for this plugin is to support deployment during development.
-Cargo is not a good fit for continuous deployment scenarios as it does not provide container management support (starting/stopping of remote containers).
 Keep in mind that Cargo uses hot deployment which over time fills up the PermGen memory of the JVM process running your container.
 Continuously deploying an artifact will inevitablity lead to a `java.lang.OutOfMemoryError`.
+Cargo does support container management capabilities (starting/stopping of remote containers) via the so-called [Cargo daemon](http://cargo.codehaus.org/Cargo+Daemon).
+However, in continuous deployment scenarios you often want to need perform more complex operations.

 ## Usage